sts10/capitalizer/readme.markdown

 use crate::downcase::downcase_this;
 ```

-Interestingly, doing the equivalent of solution #1 in [my larger project](https://github.com/sts10/medic/tree/reorg) did not work as well as solution #2.
+Interestingly, doing the equivalent of solution #1 or #2 in [my larger project](https://github.com/sts10/medic/tree/reorg) did not work as well as solution #3.

 ## A guess at what the warning should say